ppiersanti/personal-site/resources/templates/md/posts/2014-02-15-mouse-speed-lubuntu.md

 @xset m <acceleration> <threshold>
 ```

-where acceleration and threshold are your defined values.
+where `acceleration` and `threshold` are your defined values, expressed in decimal notation as `1.2`.